sarnobat/gedcom/README.md

 # gedcom
-starting point for all things gedcom
+Starting point for all things gedcom

 ## To tree
 I am not sure if gedcom2csv exists.